 What does the FTC organizational change consist of?

 FTC recently reorganized its operational structure to increase its resources and academic offerings.
 It merged as an academic unit with National University College (NUC), which until recently had been a sister institution.
-NUC also took under its tutelage The Digital Animation & Visual Effects (DAVE) School and the LaSalle Computer Learning Center, which were divisions of FTC.
+NUC also took under its tutelage The Digital Animation & Visual Effects (DAVE) School.

 What does this change represent for me as a student?